sanctumos/broca/broca2/docs/plugin_development.md

-# Broca 2 Plugin Development Guide
+# Sanctum: Broca 2 Plugin Development Guide

 ## Overview
-Broca 2 is designed with a plugin-first architecture. **Plugins are the primary way to integrate new endpoints, services, and communication channels**—not just Telegram or CLI, but any system (APIs, bots, webhooks, etc.) that needs to send or receive messages through Broca.
+Sanctum: Broca 2 is designed with a plugin-first architecture. **Plugins are the primary way to integrate new endpoints, services, and communication channels**—not just Telegram or CLI, but any system (APIs, bots, webhooks, etc.) that needs to send or receive messages through Sanctum: Broca.

 Plugins can:
-- Connect Broca to external platforms (e.g., Telegram, Slack, REST APIs, custom bots)
+- Connect Sanctum: Broca to external platforms (e.g., Telegram, Slack, REST APIs, custom bots)
 - Add diagnostic or testing surfaces (CLI, admin tools)
-- Extend Broca for automation, monitoring, or custom workflows
+- Extend Sanctum: Broca for automation, monitoring, or custom workflows

 **CLI tools and plugins are built to be MCP'able:**
 - All CLI interfaces are designed so that agents (not just humans) can operate them programmatically.
-- This enables Broca to be managed, tested, and extended by other AI agents or automation systems.
+- This enables Sanctum: Broca to be managed, tested, and extended by other AI agents or automation systems.
 - MCP (Machine Control Protocol) compatibility is a core design goal for all admin and plugin interfaces.

 ---